wifisensing/PicoScenes-Manual/source/installation.rst

         Screenshot: PicoScenes software EULA

-        After your pressing the <Ok>, a Yes or No prompt box appears, and you will choose whether to accept the EULA terms.
+        After your pressing the <Ok>, a Yes or No prompt box appears as shown below, and you will choose whether to accept the EULA terms.
 Choosing <No> will terminate the installation immediately.
 Choosing <Yes> will continue the installation.

     .. figure:: /images/Configuring-picoscenes-platform.png
         :figwidth: 1000px